beehive-lab/TornadoVM/docs/source/ide-integration.rst

 Ensure that **cmake** is installed and available in your system's PATH.

-1. **Check if cmake is in your PATH:**
+1. **Check if cmake is in your PATH**
    Verify that your system recognizes `cmake` by running:

    .. code:: bash

       $ cmake --version

-   If it is recognised, skip the next step.
+   If it is recognized, skip the next step.
 Otherwise, you need to add cmake to your system's PATH.

-2. **Add cmake to PATH (macOS/Linux):**
+2. **Add cmake to PATH (macOS/Linux)**
-You can add cmake to your PATH by updating your shell configuration file.
+You can add `cmake` to your PATH by updating your shell configuration file.

 a.
-Open your shell configuration file (e.g., `.bashrc`, `.zshrc`):
+Open your shell configuration file (e.g. `.bashrc`, `.zshrc`):

    .. code:: bash